 The first email can simply be a reminder email.
 This email will then catch the people who simply forgot about their purchase.
 In the second or third follow up email you can then include a discount or free shipping to catch people who didn’t complete the purchase due to the price.

 Abandoned cart emails are a powerful tool for ecommerce stores to recover lost sales and boost their bottom line.
-By implementing these tips, they will be performing at their absolute best and brining you even more sales.
+By implementing these design tips, they will be performing at their absolute best and brining you even more sales.

 If you’re looking at setting up abandoned cart emails, SmartrMail makes the process super simple for you.
 We plug in with Shopify, Bigcommerce, Neto, and WooCommerce stores and offer a 15 day free trial.